metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1beta1_manifest.md

 Optional:

 - `device` (String) The name of a device to send the notification to
-- `expire` (String) How long your notification will continue to be retried for, unless the user acknowledges the notification.
+- `expire` (String) How long your notification will continue to be retried for, unless the useracknowledges the notification.
 - `html` (Boolean) Whether notification message is HTML or plain text.
 - `http_config` (Attributes) HTTP client configuration. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--http_config))
 - `message` (String) Notification message.
 - `priority` (String) Priority, see https://pushover.net/api#priority
-- `retry` (String) How often the Pushover servers will send the same notification to the user.
-Must be at least 30 seconds.
+- `retry` (String) How often the Pushover servers will send the same notification to the user.Must be at least 30 seconds.
 - `send_resolved` (Boolean) Whether or not to notify about resolved alerts.
 - `sound` (String) The name of one of the sounds supported by device clients to override the user's default sound choice
 - `title` (String) Notification title.
-- `token` (Attributes) The secret's key that contains the registered application's API token, see https://pushover.net/apps.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.
-Either 'token' or 'tokenFile' is required. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--token))
+- `token` (Attributes) The secret's key that contains the registered application's API token, see https://pushover.net/apps.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator.Either 'token' or 'tokenFile' is required. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--token))
-- `token_file` (String) The token file that contains the registered application's API token, see https://pushover.net/apps.
-Either 'token' or 'tokenFile' is required.
-It requires Alertmanager >= v0.26.0.
+- `token_file` (String) The token file that contains the registered application's API token, see https://pushover.net/apps.Either 'token' or 'tokenFile' is required.It requires Alertmanager >= v0.26.0.
 - `url` (String) A supplementary URL shown alongside the message.
 - `url_title` (String) A title for supplementary URL, otherwise just the URL is shown
-- `user_key` (Attributes) The secret's key that contains the recipient user's user key.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.
-Either 'userKey' or 'userKeyFile' is required. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key))
+- `user_key` (Attributes) The secret's key that contains the recipient user's user key.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator.Either 'userKey' or 'userKeyFile' is required. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key))
-- `user_key_file` (String) The user key file that contains the recipient user's user key.
-Either 'userKey' or 'userKeyFile' is required.
-It requires Alertmanager >= v0.26.0.
+- `user_key_file` (String) The user key file that contains the recipient user's user key.Either 'userKey' or 'userKeyFile' is required.It requires Alertmanager >= v0.26.0.

 <a id="nestedatt--spec--receivers--pushover_configs--http_config"></a>
 ### Nested Schema for `spec.receivers.pushover_configs.http_config`

 Optional:

-- `authorization` (Attributes) Authorization header configuration for the client.
-This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--authorization))
+- `authorization` (Attributes) Authorization header configuration for the client.This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--authorization))
-- `basic_auth` (Attributes) BasicAuth for the client.
-This is mutually exclusive with Authorization.
+- `basic_auth` (Attributes) BasicAuth for the client.This is mutually exclusive with Authorization.
 If both are defined, BasicAuth takes precedence. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--basic_auth))
-- `bearer_token_secret` (Attributes) The secret's key that contains the bearer token to be used by the client for authentication.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--bearer_token_secret))
+- `bearer_token_secret` (Attributes) The secret's key that contains the bearer token to be used by the clientfor authentication.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--bearer_token_secret))
 - `follow_redirects` (Boolean) FollowRedirects specifies whether the client should follow HTTP 3xx redirects.
 - `oauth2` (Attributes) OAuth2 client credentials used to fetch a token for the targets. (see [below for nested schema](#nestedatt--spec--receivers--pushover_configs--user_key_file--oauth2))
 - `proxy_url` (String) Optional proxy URL.